advitrocks9/broadway_copilot/src/lib/ai/README.md

   const creativeResult = await creativeModel.run(
     new SystemMessage('You are a creative writer.'),
-    [new UserMessage('Write a short story about a robot learning to paint.')]
+    [new UserMessage('Write a short story about a robot learning to paint.')], 'some-graph-run-id',
   );

   const extractionResult = await deterministicModel.run(
+    new SystemMessage('Extract only the facts from the following text.'), [
+      new UserMessage(
-    new SystemMessage('Extract only the facts from the following text.'), [new UserMessage('The meeting is scheduled for March 15th at 2:00 PM in room 101.')]
+        'The meeting is scheduled for March 15th at 2:00 PM in room 101.', ),
+    ],
+    'some-graph-run-id',
   );

   console.log('Creative:', creativeResult.assistant.content[0].text);